-The bill also clarifies that these provisions apply to public work contracts for which solicitations are published or distributed on or after the effective date of the Act, which is set for September 1, 2025.
-Contracts solicited before this date will continue to be governed by the previous law.
-The amendments aim to ensure fair treatment of contractors and subcontractors in relation to their agreements with collective bargaining organizations, promoting equitable bidding practices in publicly funded projects.
+The changes introduced by this bill will only apply to public work contracts for which solicitations are published or distributed on or after the effective date of September 1, 2025.
+Contracts initiated before this date will continue to be governed by the existing laws.
+This legislation aims to promote fair bidding practices and protect the rights of workers and organizations involved in collective bargaining for publicly funded projects.

 Senate Committee Report: Education Code 51.7761, Government Code 2269.0541 (Government Code 2269, Education Code 51)